Flominator/KC-MVP-Selector/README.md

 # KC-MVP-Selector
-Most-Valued-Player (MVP) Selector, designed for King's Choice Alliance Leaders and Deputies for RNG their MVP selection, based un a weighted system.
+Most-Valued-Player (MVP) Selector, designed for King's Choice Alliance Leaders and Deputies for RNG their MVP selection, based on a weighted system.
+Database and Authentication system is fixed by Firebase.